lee-dohm/package-sync/README.md

 # Package Sync for Atom

-Synchronizes packages installed between computers.
+Synchronizes packages installed between computers by installing the packages listed in a configuration file.

 ## Use

-Package Sync reads `~/.atom/packages.cson` (which at this point must be hand generated and maintained), compares what is in there to the list of available packages and installs any packages that it finds are missing.
+Package Sync reads `~/.atom/packages.cson`, compares what is in there to the list of available packages and installs any packages that it finds are missing.

-Package Sync can be activated from the `Packages > Package Sync > Sync` menu item, from the "Package Sync: Sync" entry in the command palette, or the `package-sync:sync` command can be mapped to a key for easier activation.
+### Creating the Package List

+You can create the initial package list from the packages you have installed by using the `Create Package List` command.
+It will include all packages you currently have installed in the `~/.atom/packages` directory.
+The package list can be edited from there if you wish to add or remove any packages from the list.

+Calling `Create Package List` will *not* overwrite a pre-existing package list.
+If you want to start over, you have to manually delete `~/atom/packages.cson` and then you can call `Create Package List` to create it anew.

+### Editing the Package List

+You can edit the package list at any time by opening it with the `Open Package List` command.
+It will open the `~/.atom/packages.cson` file in a new Atom buffer.

+### Synchronizing your Packages

+Once you have the package list set the way you want, any time you wish to ensure that you have all of your required packages, you can execute the `Sync` command.

 ## Configuration